katepalbers/circ-exchg/kpa.md

 	</figcaption>
 </figure>

+- *The Night Albums: Visibility and the Ephemeral Photography* (University of California Press, 2021).
 - *Uncertain Histories: Accumulation, Inaccessibility, and Doubt in Contemporary Photography* (University of California Press, 2015).
 - *Before-and-After Photography: Histories and Contexts*, co-edited with Jordan Bear, (Bloomsbury, 2017).

 ### **Related Articles and Chapters:**
+- "Parafiction and the New Latent Image", chapter in [*Ubiquity: Photography's Multitudes*](https://lup.be/products/130787), eds.
+Kyle Parry and Jacob Lewis (Leuven: Leuven University Press, 2021)
-- “Restricted Imagery, the Ephemeral Gesture, and ‘Live’ Photography”, chapter in *The Wiley-Blackwell Companion to Visual Culture* (forthcoming, Wiley-Blackwell), eds.
+- “Ephemerality”, chapter in [*A Concise Companion to Visual Culture*](https://www.wiley.com/en-us/A+Concise+Companion+to+Visual+Culture-p-9781119415404) (Wiley-Blackwell, 2020), eds.
 Joan Saab, Catherine Zuromskis and Aubrey Anable.
 Addresses the work of Cassils and astronaut.io.
-- “Hiding in Plain Sight: Mistakes, Mishaps, and Possibility in Algorithmic Vision”, *Fotografija* special issue: **New Tools in Photography: from Google to the Algorithm** (forthcoming).
+- “Hiding in Plain Sight: Mistakes, Mishaps, and Possibility in Algorithmic Vision”, *Fotografija* special issue: **New Tools in Photography: from Google to the Algorithm** (2018).
 Edited by Paul Paper.
 Artists include Jenny Odell, Aaron Hegert, Zachary Norman, Thomas Albdorf, and Indré Šerpytytė.
 - “Schematic Traces: Systems of Making”, chapter in [*Constructed: The Contemporary History of the Constructed Image in Photography Since 1990*](https://www.taylorfrancis.com/books/e/9781317299110), eds.
 Marni Shindelman and Anne Massoni (Routledge, 2018).
 Addresses the work of Ed Ruscha, James Bridle, Mishka Henner, Taryn Simon & Aaron Swartz, Dina Kelberman, Hasan Elahi, Miranda July & Paul Ford, and The Hereafter Institute.
 - “Default Delete: Photographic Archives in a Digital Age”, chapter in [*Photography & Failure*](https://www.bloomsbury.com/us/photography-and-failure-9781474293402/), Kris Belden-Adams, ed.
 (Bloomsbury, 2016)
 - “Accessing the Landscape: Photography, Technology and Place Today” in Hans Hedberg, Gunilla Knape, Tyrone Martinsson, and Louise Wolthers, eds., [*Broken: Environmental Photography*](https://www.photoeye.com/bookstore/citation.cfm?catalog=IB531&i=&i2=9789198087468) (Gothenburg, Sweden: Photography at Valand Academy, University of Gothenburg / Hasselblad Foundation and Art and Theory, 2014), 15-33.
 Projects include Nate Larson & Marni Shindelman, Bruce Myren, and the Degree Confluence Project.